A Car-free Year – Everyday Life with Light Electric Vehicles

 One year commuting with an electric bike has less climate impact than one single day’s commuting with a car.
 Furthermore, you gain both time and money.

-The car-free year: We study the changed practices of three families who during one year replaced their cars with light electric vehicles.
+The car-free year: We studied the changed practices of three families who during one year replaced their cars with light electric vehicles.
 In this film you can hear their stories.

 The car-free city: The insights from the families’ experiences of the car-free year were developed into design concepts to make the city welcome more people to be car-free.
 This film talks about the research project and shows some of the design concepts.

-The project is funded by The Swedish Energy Agency and is a collaboration with and MID at KTH Royal Institute of Technology as well as the design agency .
+The project is funded by The Swedish Energy Agency and is a collaboration with Sustainable Innovation and MID at KTH Royal Institute of Technology as well as the design agency Propeller .
 The project started in December 2013 and will continue until June 2016.